 While the Vietnamese Rangers held the enemy at bay, the helicopters landed and rescued the surviving defenders.
 The helicopters, however, came too late for Marvin Shields who died of his wounds while being evacuated.

 The ordeal of LTJG Peterlin and EOC McCulley continued for yet another day; however, they successfully evaded the enemy until until picked up by a rescue helicopter at approximately 0730 on 11 June.
 The battle of Dong Xoai was over.
 Of the nine members of Seabee Team 1104 present, two were killed in action and six were wounded.
 All acquitted themselves in the very best tradition of the U.S. Navy.

-CMA3 Marvin G. Shields, USN, was posthumously awarded the Congressional of Honor for his courageous actions on 9 and 10 June 1965.
-He became the first Seabee to win the nation's highest decoration.
+CMA3 Marvin G. Shields, USN, was posthumously awarded the Congressional Medal of Honor for his courageous actions on 9 and 10 June 1965.
+He became the first Seabee to be awarded the nation's highest decoration.
 LTJG Frank A. Peteilin and EOC Johnny McCully were awarded the Silver Star.
 SWF2 William C. Hoover, USN, was posthumously awarded the Bronze Star Medal with Combat “V”.
-The remaining five Seabees also received the Bronze Star with Combat “V” and the entire Seabee team received the Navy Unit Commendation.
+The remaining five Seabees also received the Bronze Star with Combat “V” and the entire Seabee Team received the Navy Unit Commendation.